neilrackett/atarist-reminiscence/README.md

 ## Installing

 1. Extract the data files from your legally owned original Amiga version (see below).
-2. Copy `FLASHBAK.TOS` and the `DATA\` folder to your ST's hard disk.
+2. Copy `FLASHBAK.TOS` and the `DATA\` folder from the extracted data to your ST's hard disk.
-3. Run `FLASHBAK.TOS` from the desktop.
+3. Run `FLASHBAK.TOS`.

-The game loads its files from `DATA\` and writes savestates (`RS<level>_<slot>.SAV`) and `RS.LOG` in the program folder.
+The game loads its files from `DATA\` and saves game state (`RS<level>_<slot>.SAV`) and `RS.LOG` in the program folder.
 Options can be set in `RS.CFG` (same `key=value` format as the SDL build's `rs.cfg`).